Press enter to skip the top menu

 Figure 2: Tracing table

 Tracing is normally done using pen and paper or else an online editable document such as Google Docs.
-It is used to trace the values of varibles as program are being executed.
+It is used to trace the values of variables as program are being executed.

 Since our above program has only one variable, our trace table has only two columns: commands, and value of variable.
-A program with more than one variable could have one colum per variable.
+A program with more than one variable could have one column per variable.

 Tracing Exercises